shrutibnehe/addition_calculator/addition.md

   Given Calculator turned ON

-  When we input 3 Intger operands
+  When we input 3 Integer operands

   Then perform addition of 3 integers